localstack/docs/content/en/getting-started/installation.md

 {{< / command >}}

 {{< alert title="Notes" >}}
 - This command pulls the current nightly build from the `master` branch (if you don't have the image locally) and **not** the latest supported version.
 If you want to use a specific version, set the appropriate localstack image tag at `services.localstack.image` in the `docker-compose.yml` file (for example `localstack/localstack:<version>`).

+- If you are using LocalStack with an [API key]({{< ref "api-key" >}}), you need to specify the image tag as `localstack/localstack-pro` in the `docker-compose.yml` file.
+Going forward, `localstack/localstack-pro` image will contain our Pro-supported services and APIs.

 - This command reuses the image if it's already on your machine, i.e. it will **not** pull the latest image automatically from Docker Hub.